celestiaorg/docs/nodes/docker-images.md

 :::

 Congratulations!
-You now have a node running with persistent storage.
+You now have a node running with persistent storage 😎.

 ## Video walkthrough